Tiera Kennedy

 Tiera Kennedy (born July 24, 1998) is an American country music singer-songwriter.
-Kennedy is the host of Apple Music Country's The Tiera Show and is featured on Beyoncé's 2024 album Cowboy Carter as a vocalist on the track "Blackbiird".
+Kennedy is the host of Apple Music Country's The Tiera Show.

 Background

 A native of Gardendale, Alabama, Kennedy grew up learning how to play the guitar from watching YouTube videos.
 She grew up singing country music wherever she could, including restaurants like Chick-Fil-A and Buffalo Wild Wings.
 While in high school, she met a group of bluegrass musicians which furthered her love for country music.
 Her musical influences growing up included Taylor Swift, Carrie Underwood, Dolly Parton, and Kelsea Ballerini.

 Kennedy originally planned to enroll at Belmont University, but instead accepted a full-ride scholarship to University of North Alabama, where she spent one year.
 During that time, she honed her songwriting skills at FAME Studios and ultimately decided to move to Nashville to pursue a career in music.

 Career

 In 2018, Kennedy gained national attention after being mentored by Shania Twain on the reality TV show Real Country.
 Kennedy won her episode, marking the beginning of her rise in the industry.
 Kennedy made her debut at the Grand Ole Opry in 2021 and was honored to perform at the ACM Honors at the Ryman Auditorium.

 In 2022, she signed with Big Machine Music Group and released "Found it In You", a song she had first recorded as a demo years earlier.
 She followed this with the release of "Alabama Nights", a song reflecting her roots.

 Kennedy was named on MusicRows Next Big Thing in 2022 and was also listed as Pandora's Country Artist to Watch.
 She opened for artists including Kelsea Ballerini and Danielle Bradbery.
 In 2023, she released the single "Jesus, My Mama, My Therapist", co-written by Eily Falvey, Trianne Anderson, and Emily Landis.

 In 2024, Kennedy was featured on Beyoncé's Cowboy Carter album, performing on "Blackbiird" alongside other Black female country singers.
 She also provided background vocals on the album track "Tyrant".

 After Kennedy parted ways with Big Machine Records, she self-released "I Ain't a Cowgirl" on April 26, 2024.
 Kennedy's debut studio album, Rooted, was released on October 18, 2024, through her own Green Is My Color imprint.
 Two further promotional singles – "Cry" and "Can't Help My Country" – were issued ahead of its release, and the album features a collaboration with Jordin Sparks.